I love it!

 Dominic realized he had so much information and so many trading ideas running around in his mind — that he was getting in his own way.

-Worse, before this realization, when he lost he figured the best thing to do was go watch another trading DVD.
-He thought the next setup he learned was the one that would make all the difference.video or
+Worse, before this realization, when he lost he figured the best thing to do was go watch another YouTube video or trading DVD.
+He thought the next setup he learned was the one that would make all the difference.

 When he realized the answer wasn’t ‘out there,’ he started looking at himself.